DJDanl/cpp-docs.pt-br/docs/mfc/reference/ccustominterpolator-class.md

 ### <a name="parameters"></a>Parâmetros

-*duration*<br/>
+*Duração*<br/>
 A duração da transição.

 *finalValue*

 ### <a name="remarks"></a>Comentários

-Use CCustomInterpolator::Init para inicializar a duração e o valor final posteriormente no código.
+Use CCustomInterpolator::Init para inicializar a duração e o valor final mais tarde no código.

-##  <a name="getdependencies"></a>  CCustomInterpolator::GetDependencies
+## <a name="ccustominterpolatorgetdependencies"></a><a name="getdependencies"></a>CCustomInterpolator::GetDependencies

-Obtém as dependências do interpolador.
+Fica com as dependências do interpolador.

 ```
 virtual BOOL GetDependencies(